intel-iot-devkit/how-to-code-samples/sound-detector/python/README.md

 ## Running the program

-Once the example is installed through `pip` you can run the program by running the following command in an SSH session to the board:
+Once the program is installed and configured as detailed above, you can execute the program by running the following command in an SSH session to the board:

     $ python -m iot_sound_detector